 - more likely to annoy them

-The two methods may be equally likely to get read, but donors do find it easier to discard direct mail unopened (41%, compared to 26% for e-mail).
-This may be because the carrier envelope acts as a “preview” for direct mail, allowing donors to see the purpose of the mailing, while some people may have to open the e-mail in order to see what it’s all about.
+The two methods may be equally likely to get read.
+But donors do find it easier to discard direct mail unopened (41%, compared to 26% for e-mail).
+This may be because the carrier envelope acts as a “preview” for direct mail, allowing donors to see the purpose of the mailing.
+Donors may have to open the e-mail in order to see what it’s all about.

 Reading some communications and tossing others away unopened are not mutually exclusive activities.
-Thirty-four percent of those who are more likely to read direct mail are also more likely to discard it unopened; for e-mail, that figure is 20%.
-In fact, only 21% of donors are truly biased toward e-mail, as they’re both more likely to read it and more likely to discard direct mail unopened.
+Thirty-four percent of those who are more likely to read direct mail are also more likely to discard it unopened.
+For e-mail, that figure is 20%.
+In fact, only 21% of donors are truly biased toward e-mail.
+They’re both more likely to read e-mail and more likely to discard direct mail unopened.
 Almost as many (16%) are truly biased toward direct mail in the same manner.
-Most donors simply do not have strong preferences in how the charitable organizations they support choose to communicate with them.
+Most donors simply do not have strong preferences in how the charities they support choose to communicate with them.

-Donors do have the feeling that direct mail is more effective at communicating with them.
-Direct mail has only a slight perceptual advantage at communicating facts and information (37% to 32%), but it has a substantial advantage at telling a touching story (38% to 23%).
-Even among the youngest donors, who are often assumed to reject direct mail in favor of digital communication, 38% give direct mail the advantage at telling stories (versus 35% for e-mail).
+Donors do have the feeling mail is more effective at communicating with them.
+Direct mail has only a slight perceptual advantage over e-mail at communicating facts and information (37% to 32%).
+But it has a substantial advantage at telling a touching story (38% to 23%).
+Even among the youngest donors, who are often assumed to reject mail in favor of digital, 38% give mail the advantage at telling stories (versus 35% for e-mail).
 Among donors 65 and older, the perception is strongly in favor of direct mail (47%, to just 13% for e-mail).

 Where e-mail has an advantage is in not annoying donors – but it’s only a slight advantage.
-Twenty-eight percent say they are more likely to be annoyed by receiving e-mail from an organization they support, while 34% are more likely to be annoyed by direct mail.
-Younger donors are the ones more likely to be annoyed by direct mail than by e-mail (45% to 24%), while among donors 35 and older it’s evenly split between the two.
+Twenty-eight percent say they are more likely to be annoyed by receiving e-mail from an organization they support.
+Thirty-four percent are more likely to be annoyed by direct mail.
+Younger donors are the ones more likely to be annoyed by direct mail than by e-mail (45% to 24%).
+Among donors 35 and older, it’s evenly split between the two.

-Sellers pointed out that when new methods are introduced, there’s often a rush to “bury” traditional methods, but what frequently happens is that consumers get used to having more choices rather than migrating quickly from the traditional to the new.
-“We heard that with the introduction of online and mobile banking, bank branches would be closing all over the country – yet there are more branches in the US today than in 2007.
-We heard that with the increased number of television channels, the big networks would quickly die – yet they’re still very much alive.
+Sellers pointed out that when new methods are introduced, there’s often a rush to “bury” traditional methods.
+However, what frequently happens is consumers get used to having more choices, rather than migrating quickly from the traditional to the new.
+“We heard that with the introduction of online and mobile banking, bank branches would be closing all over the country.
+Yet there are more branches in the US today than in 2007.
+Supposedly, with the increased number of television channels, the big networks would quickly die.
+But they’re still very much alive.
 We’ve also heard many times that direct mail is dead and that e-mail is how non-profits should be communicating with donors.
-The reality is that donors usually accept both.
+The reality is donors usually accept both.
 Just like with banking and TV, they get used to having more options.”

 The study examines these donors perceptions more in-depth, including by religious identification, amount given, and various demographics.
 Please e-mail ron@greymatterresearch.com for a free copy of the full report.